stvsmth/kenpom/README.md

 School names will match on any string.
 See the examples below for the finer points.

 ### Search order precedence
-If any school code (KU, UK, OKLA, etc) is present, then the entire search will proceed as a code search.
+If any school code (KU, UK, OKLA, etc.) is present, then the entire search will proceed as a code search.
 Conference searches are executed with the same rules: if any conference is supplied, we'll perform a conference search.